mousdid/Classification_agiculture/README.md

 # Classification_agiculture

-Cmparing dffrent classification methods to find the optimal for agriculture exploitation
+In this project, the goal was to identify the best classification method for applications in agricultural exploitation